Port of Dover, Harbour House, Marine Parade, Dover England

 - The cruise port is easy to access from Folkestone (M20/A20), Canterbury (M2/A2) and by train from Ramsgate, London Charing Cross, London Victoria and London St Pancras.

-- Dover's Passenger Terminal building serves the ferry traffic to France.
+- Dover Passenger Terminal serves the ferry traffic to France.
 P&O Ferries is currently the only company serving foot passengers (daily service between 6 am and 7.30 pm).
 This means travel to Dunkerque is not possible unless passengers are in vehicles.
 The P&O's desk (located at the building's rear) is for purchasing tickets and check-in.
 Checked-in passengers wait in the terminal building until their sailing is announced, then board a shuttle bus taking them directly to the ferry ship.

 Inner Harbour cruise terminals 1 & 2